 Wired recently provided a similar look at beer marketing: "3 Smart Things About Beer Marketing."
 You should check out their points because there's a lot of beer advertising promoting attributes that are either wrong or common attributes of other beers.

 My favorite, which they did not list, is drinkability.
 Bud Light apparently thinks that all other beers -- including, one must suppose, its non-light beer version -- lack "drinkability."
 I think that's an absurd attribute to define, defend and associate with a beer.
 (I bet if you drink too much of Bud Light you might lose the ability to say drinkability.)
-On the other hand, pour enough money into the ad campaign, and perhaps consumers will start assessing the drinkability-ness of their preffered beverage.
+On the other hand, pour enough money into the ad campaign, and perhaps consumers will start assessing the drinkability-ness of their preferred beverage.